-Unit purpose: This group award Graded Unit is designed to provide evidence that the candidate has achieved the following principal aims of the second year of the HND Business:
+Unit purpose: This group award Graded Unit is designed to provide evidence that the candidate has achieved the following principal aims of the second year of the SQA Business:

-- 1 the depth of understanding of core business issues.
-The first year of the HND will provide students with a basic understanding of today's key business issues and problems.
-The second year of the HND will enable students to consider and revisit these issues from a managerial perspective. - 2 the development of organisational and investigative skills.
-The HND will further develop skills in planning and organising and require the students to investigate in more depth business issues and problems.
+1 the depth of understanding of core business issues.
+The first year of the SQA will provide students with a basic understanding of today's key business issues and problems.
+The second year of the SQA will enable students to consider and revisit these issues from a managerial perspective.